 You are working on your computer, and your bandwidth is incredibly low.
 The article that you read for reference takes a lot of time to load, and you end up losing some precious minutes.
 You check for open programs, but you are shocked to see all other programs are closed.
 In this post, we will share a list of programs that allow you to find such applications, including one built into Windows.
 It works on Windows 11, Windows 10, and earlier versions of Windows.

 Find Which Programs Are Using the Internet and Bandwidth on Windows

 Here is the list of free software that you can use to find what is taking all the bandwidth of your internet connection.

 - Windows Task Manager

-Make sure not to kill or stop programs which are genuinely consuming data.
-Some programs might be downloading an update, and will appear on the top of the list.
+Make sure not to kill or stop programs that are genuinely consuming data.
+Some programs might be downloading an update and will appear on the top of the list.

 TCPView is a lightweight software that shows you which program uses bandwidth in real-time.
-The following video shows it in a visual way.
+The following video shows it visually.

 - Red represents a program that is deleted.

-- Yellow represents a program that changing state from one update to another.
+- Yellow represents a program that changes state from one update to another.

 Download from Microsoft